CraryPrimitiveMan/awesome-with-star/awesome/uraimo_Awesome-Swift-Playgrounds.md

 * [Bach Playground](https://github.com/dreamwieber/BachPlayground) - A Simple Swift Playground that plays a brief piece by Bach with AVAudioEngine and AVMIDIPlayer. :star:2
 * [PlayerNode Playground](https://github.com/genedelisa/PlayerNodePlayground) - Playground using AVAudioEngine with a playernode and effects to play an audio file. 🌟 :star:2
+* [Miles](https://github.com/LaloMrtnz/Miles) - A Swift Playground that creates jazz improvisations in any key using AudioToolbox and AVFoundation.  :star:7

 ## Mathematics
 *Live math with playgrounds*